-PBGC recognizes a single-employer program liability for probable plan terminations, which represents PBGC's best estimate of the losses, net of plan assets, and the PV of expected recoveries (from sponsors and members of their controlled group) for plans that are likely to terminate in the future.
-PBGC recognizes a multi-employer program liability for future financial assistance to insolvent plans and to plans deemed probable to becoming insolvent.
+PBGC recognizes a single-employer program liability for trusteed, terminated and probable plan terminations.
+The liability is PBGC's best estimate of the losses, net of plan assets, and the PV of expected recoveries (from sponsors and members of their controlled group) for plans that are likely to terminate in the future.
+PBGC recognizes a multiemployer program liability for future financial assistance to insolvent plans and to plans deemed probable to becoming insolvent.

 FDIC records a liability for FDIC-insured institutions that are likely to fail when the liability is probable and reasonably estimable, absent some favorable event such as obtaining additional capital or merging.
-The FDIC liability is derived by applying expected failure rates and loss rates to the institutions based on supervisory ratings, balance sheet characteristics, and projected capital levels.
+The FDIC liability is derived by applying expected failure rates and loss rates to the institutions based on supervisory ratings, Balance Sheet characteristics, and projected capital levels.

-PBGC's exposure to losses from plan terminations and FDIC's exposure to losses from insured institutions that are classified as reasonably possible are disclosed in Note 20-Contingencies.
+PBGC's exposure to losses from plan terminations and FDIC's exposure to losses from insured institutions that are classified as reasonably possible are disclosed in Note 22-Contingencies.